 Active in New York, N.Y.

-Collection Summary: Interview of Carl Andre conducted by Laurin Raikin for the Archives of American Art "Art World in Turmoil" oral history project.
+Collection Summary: Interview of Carl Andre conducted in 1972, by Laurin Raikin, for the Archives of American Art "Art World in Turmoil" oral history project.

 Andre speaks of politics and art; capitalism and class structure; the gallery system; professional organizations including the National Art Workers Community and the Art Workers Coalition; economic survival and the success of American artists; exploitation of artists; "radical art"; and the need for and artist's trade union.